 The next of the cavity wall insulation problems I'm going to cover is:

-The reason why mineral fibre tends to be affected more than glued EPS beads is due to its physical properties.
+The reason why fibre type insulation tends to be affected more than glued EPS beads is due to its physical properties.
 If you imagine how rough the inside of a cavity can be with the edges and surfaces of rough bricks or blocks, metal wall ties across the cavity, spots of mortar and many sharp edges etc.

 Yes the insulation companies will drill more holes when fitting mineral wool when compared to installing EPS beads in order to try and minimise the risk of this happening but it does still happen.

 The only way to “fix it” is to establish where the empty areas are and then pump more into these areas.
-However this would still leave you with mineral fibre insulation and its increased risks of moisture penetration as we’ve already discussed in part 1 of this article.
+However this would still leave you with fibre insulation and its increased risks of moisture penetration as we’ve already discussed in part 1 of this article.

 EPS beads can also be poorly fitted.